 - Psychiatric Emergency Department (PCD) - Interns are stationed in the Emergency Department and shadow behavioral health assessments with patients presenting to the ED for suicidal ideation, homicidal ideation, thoughts of self-harm, increased aggressive behavior, and other mental health concerns.
-They help determine level of care and facilitate transfer/placement. - Psychiatry Consult Liaison Service: - When participating in C/L, the intern conducts suicide/lethality assessment and create safety behavior plans if discharge is deemed an option.
-The intern may provide individual intervention, and family intervention as necessary for patients with mental health concerns awaiting psychiatric placement or receiving medical treatment. - Psychology Consultation and Liaison: - Intern will provide consultation and liaison service to youth experiencing acute medical concerns in the hospital.
-Experiences are typically on the Hospital Pediatric services but may consult on other units as well. - Youth Crisis Stabilization Unit (YCSU): - Intern will shadow with YCSU team to provide brief assessment and treatment to youth admitted for mental health crises.
+They help determine level of care and facilitate transfer/placement. - Psychiatry/Psychology Consult Liaison Service: - Interns will assist with consultations from the Psychiatry consult-liaison team, as well as select medical teams.
+As part of Psychiatry consults, interns may assist with suicidality/lethality assessments, family sessions and safety planning, and behavior plans.
+Medical consultations will focus on concerns related to comorbid psychiatric and medical acuities, including medically severe suicide attempts, neurological conditions, substance use, or disordered eating. - Youth Crisis Stabilization Unit (YCSU): - Intern will shadow with YCSU team to provide brief assessment and treatment to youth admitted for mental health crises.